dave45678/Lesson15/JavaEE/Lesson06.md

 <!-- enter lesson number and title below separated by hyphen-->
 # Lesson 6 - Handling form values safely with JSTL
 ## Learning Objectives
-* Use the Java Standard Tag Library to display form values *
+* Use the Java Standard Tag Library to safely display form values *

 ## The Walkthrough